SICTCCS/LunchBox/README.md

 The following code is located near the bottom of contact.html.
 This page does not have firebase script. <br>

 The 'sumbitForm' function is called when the 'submit' button is clicked in the 'CONNECT WITH US' card.<br>

+This script opens the default mail application and preloads the data that is entered into the form. <br>
 ```
 <script>
     function submitForm() {